yiyange/yiyange.github.io/index.md

 &nbsp;

 Life is chaotic.
-I find it fairly easy to lose focus, especially after finishing school.
-The tendency to feel content with day-to-day work is also alarming.
-After eight months of doing nothing, I finally set up this page.
+I find it fairly easy to lose focus; the tendency to feel content with day-to-day work is too real.

-This project is essentially a collection of notes on things that I have learned or plan to learn that are related to my professional interests, including transportation planning, data science, and software development.
+This project is essentially a collection of notes on things that I am learning or plan to learn that are related to my professional interests, such as transit, urban, stats, ml, and more.

-But who knows what it will become or fail to become.

 ![](http://musicclipoftheday.files.wordpress.com/2014/02/joan_mitchell_city_landscape.jpg)